nazunalika/rpmspecs/inspircd/README.rst

 * Provide a working (albeit, insecure) configuration so service can run immediately on installation

   * This includes utilizing /etc/pki/tls/certs/make-dummy-cert to make a dummy certificate
+  * This includes creating a configuration, motd, rules file that just works with warnings and information

 .. rubric:: Footnotes